Bhojpuri grammar: Verbs

 Chaterji has classified Bhojpuri verbs into two categories viz. primary root and secondary root.
-The former one are those which are inherited from Old Indo-Aryan while the latter are causitive, denominative or compounded.
+The former one are those which are inherited from Old Indo-Aryan while the latter are causative, denominative or compounded.
 Like Bengali, Bhojpuri has two moods, indicative and imperative.

 History of Bhojpuri Grammars

+The history of Bhojpuri grammatical studies can be traced back to the Ukti-Vyakti-Prakaran, attributed to Damodar Pandit, a scholar associated with the court of Gahadavala king Govindachandra.
+This early work contains parallel Sanskrit and Bhojpuri sentences and provides insights into the Bhojpuri language in the 12th-century Banaras region.

-The earliest mentions of some grammatical features of Bhojpuri can he found in Buchanan's report on Shahabad in 1812.
+The earliest mentions of some grammatical features of modern Bhojpuri can he found in Buchanan's report on Shahabad in 1812.
 A detailed grammatical sketch of Bhojpuri was first published by Beames in 1868.
 In 1877, J.R.
 Reid tried to give a picture of the Bhojpuri spoken in Azamgarh district.
 Greirson's Linguistic Survey of India Vol. V, Part II, published in 1903, contained a skeleton grammar of Bhojpuri with specimens.

-Current Bhojpuri grammer is which is widely used is Bhojpuri Bayakaran, written by Pt.
+Current Bhojpuri grammar which is widely used is Bhojpuri Bayakaran, written by Pt.
 Shivdas Ojha in 1915.
 He was a Bhojpuri scholar from Shahabad district of Bihar.
 It was later published by Bhojpuri Akademi, Patna.